 The other half is your half.
 It’s a half where you and I will differ markedly, and it’s going to gain you a lot of love and lose you a lot of it, but you have to do it — even if it means throwing away any chances of getting back with your ex.
 And you have to do it on your own.
 Or else, you will emotionally and spiritually obliterate yourself, and like me years ago, get struck by a death wish.

-The Complete Guide To Being Friends With An Ex
+The Do’s And Don’ts Of Being Friends With An Ex